Bryan Cook (American football): Pre-draft

 He attended the NFL Scouting Combine, but opted to not participate in any physical exercises or drills due to a shoulder injury.
-Kevin Hanson of Sports Illustrated ranked Pitre as the seventh best safety prospect in the draft.
+Kevin Hanson of Sports Illustrated ranked Cook as the seventh best safety prospect in the draft.
 NFL media analyst Daniel Jeremiah ranked him as the eighth best safety (116th overall) in the draft.
 Zach Patraw of Sports Illustrated had Cook ranked sixth among all safety prospects.
 Cory Giddings of Bleacher Report ranked Cook seventh (91st overall) amongst all safety prospects in the draft.
 NFL draft analysts projected Cook to be selected in the third or fourth round of the 2022 NFL Draft.

 "Cook is one of the most reliable tacklers in this draft class with his ability to come to balance on the move, maintain a wide stance and strike low and physical through his target.
 In coverage, he has the athleticism and awareness to stay on top of routes, although he can be better with his body positioning downfield.
 Overall, Cook has room to raise his consistency level in coverage, but he is an above-average run defender with the physical traits and overachieving attitude to see the field early and often in the NFL.”